AnezkaH/Labnotebook/Papers/Genome_wide_estimations.md

 * they defined local heritability to be the measure of aggregate variance from all causal variants at a locus
 * they used variance components analysis from a single effect size over a relatedness matrix
 * this method allows the analysis of loci that have no known association in the trait but have been associated with other related traits, implicating shared disease architecture

+The papers aim is to explain as much of the local heritability as possible without upward bias.

 ## LDAK